Tips and Tricks for Making Mosaics

 Did you know?
 Here is an assortment of tips that I have collected over the years when working in mosaics, working with mosaic teachers and students.
 There might be some you haven't heard of.

-- Clear, plastic bags that seal or clear containers are super handy for storing tesserae so you can see what's in them.
+- Clear bags or clear containers that seal are super handy for storing tesserae so you can see what's in them.

 - Never use your hands to push away shards, a small dust pan and whisk broom will keep you from cutting yourself.